maximusJWL/ML-data/README.md

 The repo can be found at: https://github.com/Axelrod-Python/Axelrod

 Data was created using '/data creation.py', then '/alpha_to_numeric.py' to convert outputs of C and D to 1 and 0, as required for application to my machine learning models

+Data used in my coursework (for access by academic staff): training_binary.csv test_binary.csv